Becoming a Foster Parent

 - Have the ability to work as a member of a team

 Both single and dual-parent families make great foster parents.
-Some states and regions also welcome same-sex partners as foster parents.
+Most states and regions also welcome same-sex partners as foster parents.

 All foster parents in the United States must be licensed or approved in order to provide care for children.
 The licensing process is different in each state -- and may even vary in different counties -- yet, there are certain steps that almost everyone follows.
 Please recognize that every agency has a few variations in the process, and the steps do not always follow the same sequence.